zcyisiee/SyncPDF/docs/CONTRIBUTING.md

 > You can contact the maintainers in the pdf2zh discussion group.
 >
 > Due to the current high rate of code changes, this project only accepts small PRs.
 If you would like to suggest a change and you include a patch as a proof-of-concept, that would be great.
 However, please do not be offended if we rewrite your patch from scratch.
+>
+> Please discuss with the maintainers in the [Issue](https://github.com/funstory-ai/BabelDOC/issues) before sending a PR.

 [//]: # (> We welcome pull requests and will review your contributions.)